 - Mike Kasper- First player in documented history of Robotron marathon gameplay, dating back to 1982, to roll lives back to zero during a live competition.

-- Ken House- Currently, highest “confirmed” score of Robotron gameplay ever recorded.
+- Ken House- At the time was the highest “confirmed” score of Robotron gameplay ever recorded.
 Over 200,000 people watched his game live from Twitch.TV!
 Earning the first Robotron Gauntlet Survivor T-shirt.

 - Clocking- European phrase for rolling a game counter back to 0.